 Prior to becoming a trial lawyer, Mr. Meisner served in the United States Marine Corps, Third Reconnaissance Battalion, in Okinawa, Japan.
 He is a graduate of the Marine Corps Amphibious Reconnaissance School and the Marine Corps Combatant Dive School.
 During his time in the Marines, he led a special operations team with the Thirty-First Marine Expeditionary Unit, which was responsible for in extremis hostage rescue, and has trained a number of international special operations troops in dive-team tactics and special warfare.

 Mr. Meisner currently resides in Franklin, Tennessee with his wife, Beth, and their two boys, Evan and Gavin.
-When he is not practicing law, he stays busy volunteering for his church and community.
-He is a member of The People’s Church in Franklin.
+When he is not practicing law, he stays busy coaching a variety of youth athletic teams and volunteering with the Boy Scouts of America and his church.
+He is a member of Gateway Church in Franklin.

 Middle Tennessee State University, B.S., with honors, 2001